How to Create and Test Your Business Name

 Use Business Name Generators for a Little Help

-Business Name Generator by Shopify - Shopify has put together a name generator that can help bust through those blocks.
+- Business Name Generator by Shopify: Shopify has put together a name generator that can help bust through those creative blocks.
 It creates your business name by combining keywords with other support words to help generate a list.
-The great thing about this name generator is it will also show you if the domain name is available, this is a must when it comes to naming your business.
+The helpful feature with this name generator is that it shows you if the domain name is available, a must when it comes to naming your business.

-GoSpaces - GoSpaces helps in finding the best fitting business name by using keywords that you enter into the generator.
+- Anadea: Anadea helps in finding the best-fitting business name by using keywords that you enter into the generator.
 Super-easy to use.

-Wordoid - Different from the other name generators, Wordoid is clever in coming up a list of made-up words that will help you to brand your business.
+- Wordoid: Different from the other name generators, Wordoid is clever in coming up with a list of made-up words to help you in branding.
 It's called the intelligent naming tool.
 Want a creative name that's all your own?
-Start building your random list today and see if any of them spark you as your own business name.
+Start building your random list today and see if any of them spark your interest for your own company.

 As mentioned above, there's a chance you'll pick what you think is the perfect name only to find a competitor, or even a totally unrelated business, is already using it.
 If you go ahead with another company's name, even if the company is in another state and unrelated to your own, you may be liable for trademark infringement.